Thick Soergel calculus in type A: Expression graphs and the idempotent

 \begin{lemma} (Example: $n=5$) Let $c$ be one of the pictures in the table of figure \ref{killerwrapgeneralfig}, and let $b$ be another picture in the same row.
 For each row, the lines on the right are $54321$ except with one index conspicuously absent.
 The following map is zero, where $z=z_K$ for $K=\{1,2,3,4\}$ and $\overline{b}$ is $b$ upside-down. \igc{1}{killerwrapgeneral} \end{lemma}

-\begin{proof} Note that the leftmost picture in each row is precisely $a_i$ for some $i$, so that (\ref{awrap}) implies the result if both pictures chosen are the leftmost.
-Therefore, the lemma is proven when we show that the other pictures in each row are obtained from the leftmost by adding a dot.
+\begin{proof} Note that the leftmost picture in each row is precisely $a_i$ for some $i$.
+If both $b$ and $c$ are chosen to be the leftmost picture in a row, then we can use \eqref{azzcommute} to bring the two copies of $a_i$ together, use \eqref{asquaredz} to combine them, and then use \eqref{needle} to show the result is zero.
+Now we handle the other diagrams in each row by proving that they are obtained from the leftmost by adding a dot on top.

 Consider the top row; other rows are entirely analogous.
 Consider what happens when we place a dot on the leftmost picture in various places.
-Place a dot on the 3rd to left strand on top (the purple strand) and resolve using relation (\ref{dot6}).
-You get two diagrams, one of which is the second diagram on the first row, the other of which factors through a map which vanishes when hit with $z_K$, thanks to Proposition \ref{whatkillsgeneral}.
+Place a dot on the 3rd to left strand on top (the purple strand) and resolve using relation \eqref{dot6}.
+You get two diagrams, one of which is the second diagram on the first row, the other of which factors through a map which vanishes when hit with $Z_K$, thanks to Proposition \ref{whatkillsgeneral}.
 If you place a dot instead on the 5th strand (green) and resolve, and ignore diagrams which vanish due to Proposition \ref{whatkillsgeneral}, then one is left with the third diagram on the first row.
 Placing a dot on the 8th strand (red) will give the final diagram on that row. \end{proof}

 \begin{example} Placing a dot on the 5th strand and resolving: \igc{1}{killerwrapgeneralproof1} \end{example}